Intra-Community purchases accounting (goods and services)

 With this configuration, only the accounts are considered in the report preparation, but not the VAT type.
 Therefore, it is crucial to use the correct accounts in this case.

-Since the data in the VAT report is based on the combination of account + VAT type, it is possible to use the same expense accounts that you use for purchasing services from Estonian suppliers (for example, the same type of service from both Estonian and intra-Community suppliers).
-In such cases, you will need to manually add the necessary expense account to the report settings.
+Since the data in the VAT statement is based on the combination of account + VAT type, it is possible to use the same expense accounts that you use for purchasing services from Estonian suppliers (for example, the same type of service from both Estonian and intra-Community suppliers).
+In such cases, you will need to manually add the necessary expense account to the statement settings.

 Entering a Purchase Invoice